-Essentially, there are two types of audit trails:
+Essentially, there are two types:

-Physical audit trails: Physical audit trails are manually created paper records of all system actions and modifications.
+Physical: They are manually created paper records of all system actions and modifications.
 Physical audit trails can serve as a permanent record of transactions, but their creation and upkeep can take a lot of effort, and they are also prone to loss or destruction.
 Due to this, audit trails of this kind are gradually becoming obsolete.

-Why Audit Trail is crucial
+Why is it crucial

 Identification of the crucial events and data that must be tracked: Prior to the implementation of an audit trail, it is crucial to make a list of the crucial events and data.
 This involves deciding which processes and modifications need to be documented and what information the audit trail should contain.